Pirate Adventure: Description

 Published by Adventure International and the second game of the series, after Adventureland, this text-based adventure game was one of many adventure games created by Scott Adams, in this case based on his wife Alexis's ideas.
 The setting was inspired by Robert Louis Stevenson's 1883 novel Treasure Island and involved a quest to retrieve Long John Silver's lost treasures.

 Gameplay involved moving from location to location, picking up any objects found there, and using them somewhere else to unlock puzzles.
 Commands took the form of verb and noun, e.g. "Climb Tree".

-The player started the game in a flat, and progressed via a bit of magic to Pirates Island.
-Here, the player had to build a ship to reach Treasure Island and there find two pieces of treasure.
-The player also had to contend with an unpredictable pirate ally; it was the first text adventure game of the Adams series in which the player shared the adventure with a second character.
+The player starts the game in a London flat, and progresses via a bit of magic to Pirates Island.
+Here, the player has to build a ship to reach Treasure Island and there find two pieces of treasure.
+The player also has to contend with an unpredictable pirate ally; it was the first text adventure game of the Adams series in which the player shared the adventure with a second character.

 The magic phrase to reach the island in this game, 'Say Yoho', was the name of a long-running column in SoftSide magazine by Scott Adams.

 Source code

-The source code for Pirate Adventure was printed in the December 1980 issue of BYTE, with an addendum in April 1981.
+The BASIC source code for Pirate Adventure was printed in the December 1980 issue of BYTE, with an addendum in April 1981.
 This enabled others to discover how the engine worked and to create their own adventures using this or a similar design.